alex3305/home-assistant-addons/rclone/README.md

-# Community Hass.io Add-ons: Rclone (unofficial)
+# Community Home Assistant Add-ons: Rclone (unofficial)

-Rclone bundled as an Hass.io add-on.
+Rclone bundled as an Home Assistant add-on.

 ## About